Code-Institute-Submissions/Milestone-1-Project-3/README.md

 - ~~The Privacy Policy text is a modification over the privacy policy from [trumpipsum.net own policy](https://trumpipsum.net/privacy-policy/)~~
 - The Term of Use and Privacy Policy text is from an archived version of [placeholder.com](https://web.archive.org/web/20200216231943/https://placeholder.com/about/privacy/#content)
 - All the rest of text is original, and no real information has been used.
-If that's the case it just pure coincidence.

 ### Media